NautilusTrader

 Use cases

-Use a Limit-If-Touched order to arm a price-protected order only once a trigger is touched, for example activating a take-profit Limit as price approaches a target rather than resting it early.
-The advantage is conditional activation combined with a capped fill price.
-The tradeoff, as with a Stop-Limit, is that the order may not fill if price moves through the limit after the trigger.
+Use a Limit‑If‑Touched order to activate a price‑protected order only after a trigger is touched, for example to place a take‑profit Limit order as price approaches a target instead of resting it early.
+As with a Stop‑Limit, the order may not fill if the market moves through the limit after the trigger.

 Example

-In the following example we create a Limit-If-Touched order to BUY 5 BTCUSDT-PERP Perpetual Futures contracts on the Binance Futures exchange at a limit price of 30,100 USDT (once the market hits the trigger price of 30,150 USDT), active until midday 6th June, 2022 (UTC):
+The following example creates a Limit‑If‑Touched order to BUY 5 BTCUSDT-PERP perpetual futures contracts on Binance Futures at a limit price of 30,100 USDT once the market reaches 30,150 USDT.
+The order expires one hour after creation:

 use nautilus_model::{